nviennot/reversing-mono4k/writeup/part5/README.md

 There 15 different UI screens per language (chinese and english).
 The last image is the boot splash image.

+Note that each image starts at the offset `i*0x30000` in the ROM, `i` being the index of the image.

 ## Decoding `chunk-31.bin`

 This chunk is the first of the irregular ones.
 Its file size is `831744`.